AmbireTech/adex-protocol/OCEAN.md

 The most known ways for off-chain scaling are sidechains and state channels, but we felt like our case did not fit in any of those scaling solutions.
 What we came up with felt quite natural for us, so we decided to share it around and we discovered it might be useful for more projects.

-**O**ff-**c**hain **e**vent **a**ggregatio**n** (**OCEAN**) is a very simple way to scale dApps: in a nutshell, it means certain events happen off-chain and then finally the overall result of those events gets committed to the chain, therefore providing the underlying security.
-Sounds a lot like a state channel, right?
+**O**ff-**c**hain **e**vent **a**ggregatio**n** (**OCEAN**) is a very simple way to scale dApps: in a nutshell, it means certain events happen off-chain, and they are observed and aggregated by a set of predefined validators, who sign the observed state.
+This signed state can later be used on-chain.

-In fact, OCEAN is very different.
-A state channel is usually an interaction between two parties only, where those two parties finalize it themselves.
-OCEAN defines validators beforehand, who are supposed to observe interactions between any number of parties, and then vote the overall result on-chain.

 An OCEAN flow goes like this:

-1. A commitment is written to the blockchain, definining the end goal for the OCEAN channel (e.g. 100 click events, signed by different whitelisted pub keys), the validators, the validator rewards and the channel timeout
+1. A commitment is written to the blockchain, definining the end goal for the OCEAN channel (e.g. 1000 impression events), the validators, the validator rewards and the channel timeout
 2. The off-chain events transpire and the validators record them
 3. Within the timeout, the validators sign their vote, and over 2/3 signatures for the same vote value are gathered and committed to the chain; the channel is considered finalized, and you can handle the result however you wish on-chain
 4. Beyond the timeout, the channel is considered expired and is reverted

 Within AdEx, anything between the beginning and the end of a delivery commitment is tracked off-chain (e.g. clicks, impressions), and committed on-chain by the validators (usually the publisher, advertiser and an arbiter) at the end.
 A 'success' vote means the publisher will get paid, and a 'failure' vote means the funds will be returned back to the advertiser.

-You can see a working implementation of OCEAN here: https://github.com/adexnetwork/adex-protocol-eth

 You can think of an OCEAN channel as a mini one block blockchain with predelegated validators.
 This is especially useful when: